briandailey/briandailey.github.com/_posts/2021-04-26-ten-years-at-stratasan.md

 chanting "alignment!" - and for good reasons!
 If you're a product company, you should put your product people in the same room with your business operations and domain experts.
 Why?
 Because product people are great at problem solving.
-And often, your investors will be most familiar with the problem at hand (that's why they're willing to put up money and embrace the risk of backing a startup!).
+Often your investors will be most familiar with the problem at hand (that's why they're willing to put up money and embrace the risk of backing a startup!).

-The less layers you have between your top technical leaders and the board, the better.
+The less layers you have between your top technical leadership and the board, the better.

 # What does the future hold?